eskenazit/Crossplane-Mock/howto.md

 ### 3 Kubernetes provider for Crossplane installation

-If want crossplane to manage further deployment (to discuss), we need to install a providet to do so.
+If want crossplane to manage further deployment, we need to install a providet to do so.

 Copy the follwing wode and save it into a **kubernetes-provider.yaml** file